 “And their answer will actually be, literally be, ‘I’ll deal with it when we get sued about it.
 Thanks for your advice, Dave.’”

 PBS aired the full report on February 23, 2016.
-An MP3 recording and a transcript are online here.
+A transcript is online here.

 The silent rebellion

 That the pattern of which Rostetter spoke is a nationwide phenomenon becomes quickly apparent online.
 All the major U.S. metropolitan public-school systems still today — 40-plus years after the first version of the Individuals with Disabilities Education Act became operative law — remain in either constant litigation or under federal monitorship.

 Indeed, it soon becomes clear that wide swaths of America’s public school systems — notwithstanding the pieties districts voice when the predictable lawsuits are brought — have long been in silent rebellion against the federal law.

 The sheer scope of the violations shows that IDEA is not working as many parents were led to believe it would.

 A question remains, however: May not the law actually be working as cold-eyed Congressional realists intended?
 For a revealing common denominator can be seen in the school districts’ often-flagrant violations of the IDEA law: Virtually all of the lawbreaking just happens to save money for the districts.